 The Church Investors Group has today released 'Being Good Stewards: Church Investors and Corporate Engagement'.
 This document provides further details of how investors conduct engagement with businesses and further examples of CIG members' work in this area.

 Church Investors Group Release Position Statement on Climate Change

 The Church Investors Group have today released a Position Statement on Climate Change.
 This is available here

 Climate Change and Church Investors: Framing the Debate

 The CIG have commissioned research to help church investors think through climate change and how it effects them.
 This is available here.

 Executive Renumeration Report

-The CIG has commissioned a report on the ethics of executive renumeration, in response to the growing public concern at excessive pay awarded to many senior corporate executives.
-The full report, a four page summary, and the press release are all available to download.
+The CIG commissioned a report on the ethics of executive renumeration, in response to the growing public concern at excessive pay awarded to many senior corporate executives.
+The full report released in March 2010, a four page summary, and the press release are all available to download.